rtbrick/bngblaster/docsrc/sources/streams.rst

 Flow Identifier
 ^^^^^^^^^^^^^^^

-The 64 bit flow identifier is a globally unique number that identifies the flow.
+The 64-bit flow identifier is a globally unique number that identifies the flow.

 Flow Sequence Number
 ^^^^^^^^^^^^^^^^^^^^

-The 64 bit flow sequence number is a sequential number starting with 1 and incremented per packet primary used to identify packet loss.
+The 64-bit flow sequence number is a sequential number starting with 1 and incremented per packet primary used to identify packet loss.

 This number 0 means that sequencing is disabled.